duckie68/beginner-programming-tasks/README.md

 * **Connect The Scripts/Programs** - Great!
 Got a script for Python projects, another for Django, another for shell, one for screenplays, another for my website...
 Now, in addition to all the stuff you have to remember to call yourself a programmer, you also need to remember all those silly little script names you came up with.
 Automate all of that, and while you are at it, make it sexy and interactive.

 * **Project Actions** - Most things you do on your computer are rarely a single action, but several actions done in order.
 Regenerate your template website locally, inspect, send it upstream and have your server regenerate it.
-Compile your markdown in multiple formats and inspect the results.
+Compile your markdown in multiple formats, inspect the results, send two different parsed results to two different people.
 Compile code, test, make changes in git, send it upstream.
+This is endless.

 * **Environment Itself** - Do you check for updates... do you check changelogs before updating?
 That could be useful to automate.
 How about when you add a function to your shell environment, or add to the $PATH... do you have to reload it, or can you automate that?
 Do these changes exist in every shell you use in case you may be thinking of changing to a different one?
 Do you have to google unicode, or do you have a function that will (heh) parse a text file with unicode and descriptions so you can plug in whatever you want without leaving?